-Field of surgery has improved at an exponential rate.
-It began with very trivial initiatives, progressed with untiring efforts of the ancient and new surgeons and now has taken the face of most recent and reliable advancements in surgery.
-There are surgical procedures with minimal to no cosmetic losses and there are surgeries which are laparoscopic and robotic minimizing human errors.
+The field of surgery has improved at an exponential rate.
+It began with very trivial initiatives, progressed with the untiring efforts of the ancient and new surgeons, and now has taken the face of the most recent and reliable advancements in surgery.
+There are surgical procedures with minimal to no cosmetic losses and there are surgeries that are laparoscopic and robotic minimizing human errors.

 What ensures a successful surgery?

-A good diagnosis is not just based on the latest advancements in the diagnostic procedures; it is also still dependent upon the surgical history record of the patient.
-Strong history taking is the basis to medical and surgical management of any ailment and that is the very reason, why doctors still
+A good diagnosis is not just based on the latest advancements in diagnostic procedures; it is also still dependent upon the surgical history record of the patient.
+Strong history-taking is the basis for medical and surgical management of any ailment and that is the very reason, why doctors still over-stress at the importance of history-taking.

 Why should we keep a surgical history record?

-When we step in the hospital, we are always asked certain questions regarding our past medical and surgical history.
+When we step into the hospital, we are always asked certain questions regarding our past medical and surgical history.

 It is our prime duty to answer all the questions in detail and with honesty.
-History taking is important both in outpatient and inpatient departments and is always asked whenever a patient comes in the hospital.
-If we are coming to the hospital as an outpatient, our confidential files are already filled
+History taking is important both in outpatient and inpatient departments and is always asked whenever a patient comes into the hospital.
+If we are coming to the hospital as an outpatient, our confidential files are already filled with our past medical and surgical history.
+If we are admitted for some reason to the ward, our medical and surgical history is again mentioned in our newly formulated file.

 Surgical history record form